-Waldorf Education spans early childhood through high school, and, at each developmental stage—from toddler to young adult—addresses the student’s growing capacity for thinking, feeling, and willing (doing).
-This three-fold approach, which is sometimes referred to as learning through “head, heart and hands,” permeates the curriculum in an ascending spiral of learning.
+Our Homeschool Enrichment programs span Early Childhood through Grade 8, and, at each developmental stage—from toddler to young adult—addresses the student’s growing capacity for thinking, feeling, and willing (doing).
+This approach, which is sometimes referred to as learning through “head, heart and hands,” permeates the curriculum in an ascending spiral of learning.

-In the Kindergarten program, children learn through play, purposeful work, storytelling and puppet shows, and practical and artistic activities.
-Children typically attend Waldorf Kindergarten for two years.
+Children typically attend our Forest Kindergarten for two years.
 The two-year Kindergarten program is akin to a plant: during the first year of Kindergarten, the seeds are planted and nourished; in the second year, the plant fully blooms and flourishes.

 Fairy tales; folk tales and nature stories; pictorial and phonetic introduction to letters; form drawing; reading approached through writing; qualities of numbers; introduction to the four processes in arithmetic; and lower multiplication tables.